Different perspectives reveal rising tensions at RSU 9

 RSU 9 teacher contract negotiations, which began last January, were disrupted during the start of the pandemic, and resumed over the late spring and summer.
 Teachers have been working without a contract since Aug.
 31.

 During negotiations, the Mt.
 Blue EA has released a public statement with regard to what it considers to be an anti-collaborative and misleading negotiation process.
-A major point of contestation by the EA was that the board was basing salary proposals off of last year’s staffing.
+A major point of conflict by the Education Association was that the board was basing salary proposals off of last year’s staffing.

 The back and forth negotiations that mostly take place in the board’s executive sessions, and the surfacing disputes made public is adding to an already overwhelming time to be a teacher, and students notice.